virtuozzo/cloudscripting-docs/docs/reference/events.md

 }
 ```
 ##Event execution rules
-- events `Install`, `Uninstall`, `BeforeDelete` (delete environment), `AfterDelete` can be executed once.
-Other events can be used more then one time.
+- Such events as Install & Uninstall application, as well as BeforeDelete and AfterDelete ones (which refer to an environment deletion) can be executed just once.
+Other events can be used as much times as required.
-- events `ScaleIn`, `ScaleOut`, `ServiceScaleOut` will be executed only once while any nodes count will be added/removed.
-At the same time action events `addNode`, `removeNode` will be executed as many times as nodes will be added/removed.
+- The ScaleIn, ScaleOut and ServiceScaleOut events are called once upon any node count change.
+Herewith, count of the addNode or removeNode actions’ execution refer to the number of nodes that should be added/removed per a single scaling event.
-- event `cloneNodes` will be executed so many as nodeGroups should be scaled
+- For application server, load balancer and VPS node layers, the cloneNodes procedure is executed each time the node group is scaled out
-- events `UnlinkDockerNodes`, `LinkDockerNodes`, `SetDockerEnvVars`, `SetDockerEntryPoint`, `SetDockerRunCmd`, `AddDockerVolume`, `RemoveDockerVolume` can be executed once while action `changeTopology`
+- UnlinkDockerNodes, LinkDockerNodes, SetDockerEnvVars, SetDockerEntryPoint, SetDockerRunCmd, AddDockerVolume  and RemoveDockerVolume events can be executed only once per a single changeTopology action
-- events `StartDockerService` can be executed only once while `changeTopology`, `createEnvironment`, `scaling` actions.
+- The StartDockerService event can be called only once while performing the changeTopology and createEnvironment scaling actions.

-## Events parameters and response placeholders
+## Event parameters and response placeholders
 ### onBeforeChangeTopology
 ```
 {